Khndzoresk: Demographics

+In the 1823 survey of the province of Karabakh completed by Russian general Aleksey Petrovich Yermolov, Khndzoresk, mentioned as was Khinzyrak, was recorded as an Armenian village consisting of 170 tax-paying households, headed by the Armenian Melik Husein Ali.
 According to the 1897 census, Khndzoresk—mentioned as Khinzirak (Хинзиракъ)—had a population of 4,516, all Armenian Apostolics.
 The village had 2,295 men and 2,221 women.

 The National Statistical Service of the Republic of Armenia (ARMSTAT) reported its population as 2,260 in 2010, up from 1,992 at the 2001 census.
 In 2009, the population of Khndzoresk comprised 2256 people, of which 1126 were women and 1130 were men.
 There were 516 households in total.

 The population of Khndzoresk since 1831 is as follows: